 - Connected to Charger means that the app was only used while your device was charging.

 You can also see when your device was last connected to a charger and the last charge level.

 Adjust settings to improve battery life

-While viewing your battery usage, you might get a suggestion like Enable Auto-Brightness or Adjust Display Brightness.
-This is because the software determined that changing these settings could improve your battery life.
+While viewing your battery usage, you may receive a suggestion such as Enable Auto-Brightness or Adjust Display Brightness.
+This is because the software has determined that changing these settings could improve your battery life.

 Use Low Power Mode

 If you want to extend the battery life on your iPhone, turn on Low Power Mode.
-This reduces power consumption until you turn it off or charge your iPhone to 80%.
-When Low Power Mode is on, certain settings and features like app updates, downloads of new TV shows or podcast episodes, mail fetch, and some visual effects such as True Tone are reduced or disabled.
+This will reduce power consumption until you turn it off or charge your iPhone to 80%.
+When Low Power Mode is turned on, certain settings and features such as app updates, downloads of new TV shows or podcast episodes, email fetch and some visual effects, such as True Tone, will be reduced or disabled.